3.2.1. Rules for drawing administrative units

 You must follow these rules when drawing an administrative division:

 Draw borders in accordance with the general techniques for drawing composite polygonal items.

-Borders must be drawn in accordance with 2.7.1.
+Borders are drawn in accordance with 2.7.1.
 General rules for drawing polygonal items

 - Draw administrative divisions based on information about official borders.
-Key information sources are:
+Main sources of information (if their use does not violate the rules for using third-party sources of information; see Section 22.214.171.124.2):